ulif/diceware/README.rst

 .. _xkcd: http://xkcd.com/
 .. _proof: http://xkcd.com/936/

-The standard english wordlist of this `diceware` implementation contains 8192 = 2**13 different english words.
-It is a hand-compiled 8192-words list provided by `Heartsucker`_.
-Therefore, picking a random word from this list gives an entropy of 13 bits.
-Picking six words means an entropy of 6 x 13 = 73 bits.
+The standard english wordlist of this `diceware` implementation contains 7776 = 6^5 different english words.
+It is the official EFF_ wordlist.  compiled by `Joseph Bonneau`_.
+Therefore, picking a random word from this list gives an entropy of nearly 12.9 bits.
+Picking six words means an entropy of 6 x 12.9 = 77.54 bits.

 The special chars replacing chars of the originally created passphrase give some more entropy (the more chars you have, the more additional